Hamiltonian circle actions with minimal fixed sets: Abstract

 Consider an effective Hamiltonian circle action on a compact symplectic $2n$-dimensional manifold $(M, \omega)$.
 Assume that the fixed set $M^{S^1}$ is {\em minimal}, in two senses: it has exactly two components, $X$ and $Y$, and $\dim(X) + \dim(Y) = \dim(M) - 2$.

-We prove that the integral cohomology ring and Chern classes of $M$ are isomorphic to either those of $\CP^n$ or to those of $\Gt_2(\R^{n+2})$, where $\Gt_2(\R^{n+2})$ denotes the Grassmannian of oriented two-planes in $\R^{n+2}$.
-In particular, this implies that $H^i(M;\Z) = H^i(\CP^n;\Z)$ for all $i$, and that the Chern classes of $M$ are determined by the integral cohomology {\em ring}.
-We also prove that the fixed set data agrees exactly with one of the two standard examples.
-In particular, there are no points with stabilizer $\Z_k$ for any $k > 2$.
+We prove that the integral cohomology ring and Chern classes of $M$ are isomorphic to either those of $\CP^n$ or (if $n \neq 1$ is odd) to those of $\Gt_2(\R^{n+2})$, the Grassmannian of oriented two-planes in $\R^{n+2}$.
+In particular, $H^i(M;\Z) = H^i(\CP^n;\Z)$ for all $i$, and the Chern classes of $M$ are determined by the integral cohomology {\em ring}.
+We also prove that the fixed set data of $M$ agrees exactly with the fixed set data for one of the standard circle actions on one of these two manifolds.
+In particular, we show that there are no points with stabilizer $\Z_k$ for any $k > 2$.

-We also show that the same conclusions hold when $M^{S^1}$ has exactly two components and the even Betti numbers of $M$ are minimal, that is, $b_{2i}(M) = 1$ for all $i \in \left\{0,\dots,\frac{1}{2}\dim(M)\right\}$.
+The same conclusions hold when $M^{S^1}$ has exactly two components and the even Betti numbers of $M$ are minimal, that is, $b_{2i}(M) = 1$ for all $i \in \left\{0,\dots,\frac{1}{2}\dim(M)\right\}$.
 This provides additional evidence that very few symplectic manifolds with minimal even Betti numbers admit Hamiltonian actions.